jankhalil2/smart-nutrition/README.md

 Smart Nutrition is a web-based system that helps users track and manage their nutritional intake efficiently.
 It is built with **Node.js** for the backend and **MySQL** for the database.

 ## Features
-- User authentication and profile management
+- User authentication and git bprofile management
 - Food database with nutritional information
 - Meal tracking and calorie calculation
 - Personalized nutrition recommendations